 The new extension organically combines modern construction materials and technologies with traditional local bungalow wood, raw logs, twigs and straw.
 The interiors of unfinished buildings are different with “sincerity” decoration materials and furniture.
 Architects used concrete, stucco, stone, wood and OSB-plate, color and texture reminiscent of straw.

-Line art gallery serves as a passage tunnel.
 Thanks to the spacious glass surfaces, suggests the new annexe abundance of natural daylight and you can enjoy panoramic views of the surrounding nature house.